 A key part of the CBSA's mandate is to risk assess and release all imported goods coming into Canada.
 The CBSA carries out these activities most often upon the goods' arrival at the border; however, in some cases, they can be done inland at licensed warehouses, including sufferance warehouses.

-Privately owned and operated, sufferance warehouses are licensed by the CBSA for the short-term storage, when required, of imported goods not yet released by the CBSA.
+Privately owned and operated, sufferance warehouses are licensed by the CBSA for the short-term storage and examination, when required, of imported goods not yet released by the CBSA.